vaeryn-uk/vul/README.md

 A reusable variation of a border widget that allows defining multiple, overlaid borders in its style definition.
 See `UVulMultiBorder`.

+#### Animated Highlight widget

+`UVulAnimatedHighlight` wraps content, providing a highlighting effect when the content is hovered.
+Intended to be used alongside tooltip functionality.

 #### Collapsed panel widget

 Contains content that is shown/hidden when a connected button is pushed.
 See `UVulCollapsedPanel`.